popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 If all pass, then it is possible to start a pull request for this species

 ### Initiating a Pull Request for your species
-Once all the information for the species is included and all unit tests passes, then next step is to commit all changes the online repository branch and start a pull request (PR) on Github.
+Once all the information for the species is included and all unit tests pass, the next step is to commit all changes to the online repository branch and start a pull request (PR) on github.

-First we double check we are on our new branch and things are as they should be:
+First we double check we are on our ```mosquito``` branch and things are as they should be:

 ```
 git status